davisstacked/LeahDavisCommentUIExercise/README.md

 `npm run build` to build app for production in the `build` folder

-# USER STORIES
+### USER STORIES
+#### Overview

+`CommentUI Exercise` is a single-page React app for viewing restaurant information, their ratings and comments.

+User's can add their own Restaurant reviews using the `CommentForm`.
+Their `Comment` will be added to the end of the list of comments along with their username and image.

+When a `Comment` is hovered over, a popup appears with Delete and Edit buttons.

+When the user clicks on the Edit icon, the `EditForm` is displayed in place of their comment.
+The text of their previous comment displays in the text field.
+The user can edit this comment and save their updated comment.

 When the user hover's over a comment, a popup appears with DELETE AND EDIT icons.

-DELETE and UNDO buttons:
+###### Delete and Edit

 Two options were considered for implementation:

 1. Create a new state prevState, Store the current comments in a new state, then delete the

+2. On Delete, use setTimeout to hide the comment for 5 seconds by toggling state to isDeleting.
+If the user clicks the undo button during that time, then state toggles back.

 ## TECHNOLOGY